HarshitKaushik/java-cheat-sheet/README.md

 - [Rules](src/main/java/com/in28minutes/java/oops/inheritance/overloading/OverloadingRules.java)

 ### Method Overriding
-- Creating a Sub Class Method with same signature as that of a method in SuperClass is called Method Overriding.
+- Creating a SubClass Method with same signature as that of a method in SuperClass is called Method Overriding.

 #### Method Overriding Example 1:
 Let's define an Animal class with a method shout.